tbranG/Gravity-Runner/README.md

 # Gravity-Runner
-Jogo Side scroller 2D produzido na game engine Unity3d
+2D infinity runner game where the player have control of gravity.

-Código e arte produzidos por mim
+Developed in Unity Engine

-Músicas:
+Soundtrack:

-Menu -> eardeer
+Main menu -> eardeer
-Game -> sonically_sound
+Gameplay -> sonically_sound